microsoft/semanticworkbench/CONTRIBUTING.md

      You can request that the issue be assigned to you.
 Note: The issue filer and the implementer don't have to be the same person.
 2. Create a personal fork of the repository on GitHub (if you don't already have one).
-3. In your fork, create a branch off of main (`git checkout -b mybranch`).
+3. In your fork, create a branch off of main (`git checkout -b my_branch`).
-   - Name the branch so that it clearly communicates your intentions, such as "issue-123" or "githubhandle-issue".
+   - Name the branch so that it clearly communicates your intentions, such as "issue-123" or "github_handle-issue".
 4. Make and commit your changes to your branch.
 5. Add new tests corresponding to your change, if applicable.
 6. Run the build and tests as described in the readme for the part(s) of the Semantic Workbench your changes impact to ensure that your build is clean and all tests are passing.